 Even though you can fix the iPhone restore failed not enough space error this time, you may meet other errors next time when you are trying to backup/restore iPhone with iTunes or iCloud.
 To avoid all annoying restore errors, the best workaround is to backup iPhone with another easy-to-use iTunes alternative.

-AOMEI MBackupper, one free PC-based iPhone backup manager is recommended here.
-Compared to iTunes, it offers more flexible features to make things simple.
+FoneTool, as we have mentioned before, is one iOS data management tool.
+It's the best alternative for iPhone backup and restore.
+Compared to iTunes, it offers more features to make things simple.

 - The backup files are accessible and you can check the backup files anytime you want.